g00bPy/FluxerRichPresenceClient/README.md

 ---
 **Developed with 💜 by [g00by](https://github.com/g00bPy)**

-*I am **not** affiliated with, nor do I work for, Fluxer.
+*I am a passionate Python developer who loves building tools for the communities I enjoy.
+Please note that I am **not** affiliated with, nor do I work for, Fluxer.
 This is an independent open-source project.*